-But on this five year anniversary, we do have many taxes to celebrate!
-How many Obamacare taxes are there?
-It all depends on how you count.
+The Affordable Care Act is looking more and more burdensome to millions of Americans hunched over their tax returns.
+So just how many Obamacare taxes are there?
+It depends how you count, and we'll come back to that question.
 First, let's note the obvious.
-This has been a bad tax season opener, with new and widespread fears about tax fraud and identity theft.
+This has already been a bad tax season opener, with new and widespread fears about tax fraud and identity theft.
 Tax filing season arrived with a bang, and now the FBI is investigating fraudulent tax returns filed through TurboTax.